blinkk/degu/notes/glsl.md

   - see v_uv, v_position below.

 # Vertex Shader
-  - Vertex should set the vec4 gl_Position.
+  - Vertex should set the vec4 gl_Position which is in clip coordinates
   - Applied per vertices of the mesh geometry.

   The position needs to condiser the model view projection.